 D

-Dementia The loss or diminishing of cognitive functions, such as memory, reasoning and thinking, that interferes with a person’s daily functioning.
+Dementia Changes in cognitive functions, such as memory, reasoning and thinking, that may affect a person's daily activities.
 There are numerous types of dementia, including Alzheimer's disease, Parkinson's disease and others.

 H